rewish/jquery-bgswitcher/README.md

 Running the Tests
 -------------------------

-Setup a modules required for testing.
+Setup the modules required for testing.

 ```sh
 git submodule update --init --recursive